TrustyFund/notifier/README.md

 - Order filled

 To subscribe you need to send 50 BTS to email-notifier user with memo:
-- To subscribe
+- To subscribe:
 ``
 your@email.org
 ``
-- To unsubscribe
+- To unsubscribe:
 ``
 stop your@email.org
 ``